cdktf/cdktf-provider-project/README.md

 ## Usage

+The provider repos are entirely auto generated from the configuration contained in this repo here.
+There's no manual interaction necessary, except for creating the initial repository - using this repo.
+The `cdktf get` command is executed as part of the build pipeline in Github Actions.
+These jobs are executed on a schedule.
+Hence, new provider changes will be picked up automatically.

 ### Creating a new provider

+Add a new repository [over here](https://github.com/terraform-cdk-providers/repository-manager).

-In the repository where it's going to be used, all we need is a `.projenrc.js` file like this:
+In the newly created repository, all we need is a `.projenrc.js` file like this:

 ```js
 const { CdktfProviderProject } = require('@cdktf/provider-project');